• Home

 Route description

-From what I have seen, the mountain can be approached from various sides and climbed by following a few routes.
-But I have followed the route that starts from Capanna Alpina which is described here.
-I only describe the routes which I have climbed myself.
+From what I have seen, the mountain can be approached from various sides and climbed by several routes.
+Here I describe only the route that starts from Capanna Alpina, the one I have climbed myself.

-There is a large paid car parking at Capanna Alpina, it was empty when I was there, but it was full when I came back.
-The Capana’s photo below is taken on my way back.
+There is a large paid car park at Capanna Alpina.
+It was empty when I arrived, but full when I returned.
+The photo of the Capanna below was taken on my way back.

 Capanna Alpina.